Attorney Adrienne Dell will fight passionately for you.

 At Law Office of Adrienne Dell, attorney Adrienne Dell helps clients pursue options in defending against criminal charges.
 Part of building that defense includes seeking alternative solutions in the sentencing process.

-Alternatives To Jail Or Prison
+Alternatives to Jail or Prison

 The Law Office of Adrienne Dell in San Jose has helped many clients take advantage of creative solutions that have kept their records clear of criminal convictions and/or kept them out of jail or prison.
 Depending on many unique factors of your criminal case in or near San Jose, attorney Adrienne Dell may help you avoid more punitive outcomes by getting a prosecutor or judge to agree that you should resolve your case through: